Gladiator Intersects 30m @ 1.03% Cu Within 52m @ 0.75% Cu in New Target Zones within the 2km Arctic Chief Trend

 Drilling was designed specifically to test a 350m long undrilled high-magnetic anomaly (Figure 5) thought to represent untested high-grade copper-magnetite skarn mineralisation within the 2km long mineralized Arctic Chief trend.

 Collated historic drilling (51 holes for 5,038 metres), highlights significant mineralization that remains unmined and extends over more than 250m with mineralisation remaining open along strike and at depth.
-Significant "downhole mineralization" includes (refer to Gladiator NR dated November 2nd, 2023 for details) [should identify if these are magnetite or silicate skarn and if there are no Au assays, then we should state no Au assay].
+Significant "downhole mineralization" includes (refer to Gladiator NR dated November 2nd, 2023 for details).

 -